Our recognised experience and reliable results keep our clients returning

 One of the most vital aspects before a development project can begin, is knowing what subsurface materials (soil and rock) you are dealing with.
 Ground Drill provides the owner with the geotechnical drilling expertise to help make your project a success.

-Offering a range of Geotechnical and environmental drilling in all areas of the Sunshine Coast.
+Offering a range of Geotechnical and environmental drilling in most areas of South East Queensland - from Bundaberg right through to Caboolture.
 We perform geotechnical drilling on an hourly rate basis on projects including bridges, pipelines, commercial and industrial buildings, roads and many other projects throughout South-East Queensland.

 We capably offer our clients the following options: